-WARNING: Do not let the Windows WinZip program open up your .tar file (many Web browsers are set to do this automatically).
+WARNING: If you are running Linux virtually on a Windows machine, do not let the Windows WinZip program open up your .tar file (many Windows web browsers are set to do this automatically).
 Instead, save the file to your Linux directory and use the Linux tar program to extract the files.
 In general, for this class you should NEVER use any platform other than Linux to modify your files.
 Doing so can cause loss of data (and important work!).